sgoeschl/java-image-processing-survival-guide/README.md

 Tackling a difficult problem requires some "divide and conquer" to keep your brain operational

 * Use Apache PDFBox for PDF to image conversion
-* Use JAI for converting image formats to JPEG
+* Use ImageIO JAI for converting image formats to JPEG
 * Use a Java-based business-friendly library for scaling the images
 * Hide the mechanics behind a Java implementation to be exposed to the caller